Saul666/MidtermProjBIU/README.md

 ## 7. Future Improvements

-* **Market friction:** there are broker fees and transaction cost that reduce profits the system will ne to handle this .
+* **Market friction:** there are broker fees and transaction cost that reduce profits the system will need to handle this .

 ## 8. Repository Structure